Elections and voting

 You can vote at the polling station within your ward, this station will be identified on your poll card.
 Polling stations are open 7am to 10pm.

-From May 2023, you will be required to show an official form of photographic identification (ID) when you vote in person at a polling station.
+Please remember, you will be required to show an official form of photographic identification (ID) when you vote in person at a polling station.

 Acceptable forms of ID include: